 The simple wooden strips with LED lights create a fantastic lighting effect designed to mimic the movement of the northern lights, while the blue backdrop draws the eye to the bronze statue.
 Read more about the cathedral here.

 A recent addition to the church's basement is a northern lights exhibition called Borealis Alta.
 If you don't know a lot about the lights it's an interesting aside, but otherwise can be skipped.

 Borgund Stave Church

-Norway's most famous stave church I would say, as replicas exist in Germany and in the USA in South Dakota and Connecticut.
+Borgund Stave Church is Norway's most famous stave church.
+I'm confident saying that, as replicas exist in Germany and in the USA in South Dakota and Connecticut.
 Fine features include the lavishly carved portals and the dragon heads carved from the roof.

 A 19th-century parish church stands immediately next door so the stave church, which dates back to 1180 and 1250 AD albeit with several additions and restorations, is only open as a museum and not for services.

 It's perhaps the most visitor friendly of Norway's stave churches as in the nearby visitor centre, exhibits on the stave church’s influence on everyday medieval life in Norway, along with other stave churches and Viking artefacts are on display.